 This proposal would provide similar treatment to review of a member's tax practice, a "quality review" including voluntary tax practice reviews as described in the AICPA Tax Practice Quality Control Guide.
 At minimum, the member should comply with Treasury regulation 7216, which allows disclosure of confidential client information without specific consent if it is provided or obtained in connection with a quality or peer review.

 To qualify for the exemption under the proposal, the member should meet certain requirements:

-- complies with requirements of Treasury Regulation 301.7216-2(p) related to disclosures of tax information
+- comply with Treasury Regulation 301.7216-2(p) related to disclosures of tax information, and

-- if member determines that threats have not been sufficiently reduced to an acceptable level, the member should apply additional safeguards, e.g. written confidentiality agreement with reviewer or de-identify tax return information provided to reviewer
+- if the member determines that threats have not been sufficiently reduced to an acceptable level, the member should apply additional safeguards, for example, by having the reviewer sign a confidentiality agreement or de-identifying the tax return information given to reviewer

 Also, the member performing the review should not use to his or her advantage any confidential client information that comes to his or her attention as a result of the review and should also refer to 301.7216-2(p) for further guidance.

 Comments on the proposal were due August 20, 2018.